stounio/node-cd-pipeline/README.md

 ..* Pipeline Plugin
 ..* Git Plugin
 ..* GitHub
+..* SSH Agent

 * Configure credentials for connecting to git repository (e.g. ssh) with ID GIT_CREDENTIALS.
-* Configure global Git username and email in Manage Jenkins/Configure System.
+* Configure global environment variables GIT_USERNAME and GIT_EMAIL that will be used for setting up the Git repository.

 ### Tips for Jenkins
 * List Jenkins Plugins using a script from _http://{jenkins-host}/script_